ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 </resources>
 ```

+## Screensaver

+* Updating to the latest Core plugin in [releases](#releases) will disable the Xiaomi screensaver while the unity app/game is running.

 ## Other Player Settings ##

 In the Android `Player Settings` and within the `Other Settings` subgroup, here you can enter your package identifier from the [developer portal](http://devs.ouya.tv) into the `bundle id` field.
 Make sure the `minimum API level` field to 16.